bellingcat/auto-archiver/docs/source/how_to/new_config_format.md

 #### b) Extractor (formerly Archiver) Steps Settings

-With v0.13 of Auto Archiver, the `archivers` have been renamed to `extractors` to reflect the work they actually do - extract information from a URL.
+With v0.13 of Auto Archiver, `archivers` have been renamed to `extractors` to better reflect what they actually do - extract information from a URL.
 Change the configuration by renaming:

 - `steps.archivers` → `steps.extractors`